-3. Credit card charges were not properly presented before the Board of Supervisors.
+11. Credit card charges were not properly presented before the Board of Supervisors.

-Criteria Section 19-3-68, Mississippi Code Annotated (1972), specifies the requirements governing the use of a county credit card for travel.
+Criteria Section 19-3-68, Mississippi Code of 1972 Annotated, specifies the requirements governing the use of a county credit card for travel.
 The Chancery Clerk or Purchase Clerk shall maintain complete records of all credit card numbers and all receipts and other documentation relating to the use of such credit cards.
 The supervisors and county employees shall furnish receipts for the use of such credit cards each month to the Chancery Clerk or Purchase Clerk, who shall submit a written report monthly to the Board of Supervisors.
-The report shall include an itemized list of all expenditures and the use of the credit card for the month, and such expenditures may be allowed for payment by the the Board of Supervisors from October 2020 to September 2021, and subsequently there was not sufficient documentation for credit card charges in the fiscal year.
+The report shall include an itemized list of all expenditures and use of the credit card for the month, and such expenditures may be allowed for payment by the compiled and presented to the Board of Supervisors in fiscal year 2022 and there was no sufficient documentation for credit card charges during the fiscal year.